kcal-app/kcal/README.md

         GRANT ALL ON `kcal`.* TO 'kcal'@'localhost';
         FLUSH PRIVILEGES;

-1. Generate an app key to use in the next step.
+1. Install dependencies and gGenerate an app key to use in the next step.

+        composer install --optimize-autoloader --no-dev
         php artisan --no-ansi key:generate --show

 1. Copy environment config file and adjust as desired.